phetsims/collision-lab/doc/model.md

 Balls are rigid bodies that have mass, radius, position, and velocity.
 Momentum (<img src="https://render.githubusercontent.com/render/math?math=\vec{p}">) is derived from the mass and the velocity of the Ball, where <img src="https://render.githubusercontent.com/render/math?math=\large \vec{p} = m \cdot \vec{v}">.
 The position and velocity of balls are manipulated directly by dragging or through the Keypad (by pressing one of the Number displays in the bottom panel).
 The mass of balls are directly manipulated through mass-sliders or through the Keypad (in the bottom panel).

-When the "Constant Radius", checkbox is not checked, the radii of balls are derived from the volume of a sphere using a uniform (and constant) density model.
-When the "Constant Radius", checkbox is checked, all Balls have the same radii; the "tint" of the Balls also change based on the density of the Ball.
+When the "Constant Radius" checkbox is not checked, the radii of balls are derived from the volume of a sphere using a uniform (and constant) density model.
+When the "Constant Radius" checkbox is checked, all Balls have the same radii; the "tint" of the Balls also changes based on the density of the Ball.

 ### Ball System